 But don’t forget that there are two kinds of things one can say over the phone: things which are true, and things which are not.
 Thus if you suspect or know your phone is being used against you, try to avoid letting on that you so believe.
 That will give you the luxury of providing deliberate disinformation to any listening in.
 I’ll leave the usefulness of that up to your imagination, and suggest only that the person on the phone with you should likely have a means of knowing when you are using the ploy.
 Again, a keyword or phrase might help.

 Where defense against listen-in seems impractical, simply avoid talking in specifics altogether, or offer to call them back later when you can do so from a phone thought more secure, such as a pay phone.
 Of course, the problem there, is, that government may be looking for your voiceprint with NSA’s help, so that any call you make is listened into.
 But land lines and topics like that will have to wait for another post… or you could get my book.

-Seriously – email me if you have these kinds of issue: proparanoid at century link net
+Seriously – email me if you have these kinds of issue: proparanoidgroup at gmail com.